Hotell/blogposts/2018-05/ts-react-default-props/blogpost.md

 We are done here, this final solution covers all former issues:

 * no need for escape hatches by using non null assertion operator
-* no need to cast our component to other types with more indiriection ( additional const Button )
+* no need to cast our component to other types with more indirection ( additional const Button )
 * we don't have to re-create component implementation and thus loosing any types in the process ( withDefaultProps function )
 * works with generic components
 * easy to reason about and future proof ( TypeScript 3.0 )